JakobJingleheimer/node/doc/api/esm.md

 ### Hooks

-Hooks are part of a chain, even if that chain consists of only 1 custom (user-provided) hook and the default hook (which is always present).
+Hooks are part of a chain, even if that chain consists of only one custom (user-provided) hook and the default hook, which is always present.
 Hook functions nest: each one must always return a plain object, and chaining happens as a result of each function calling `next()`, which is a reference to the subsequent loader’s hook.

 A hook that fails to return triggers an exception.
 A hook that returns without calling `next()` and without returning `shortCircuit: true` also triggers an exception.
-These errors are to help prevent unintentional breaks in the chain (which in our experience, was very easy to do and lead to confusing results).
+These errors are to help prevent unintentional breaks in the chain.

 #### `resolve(specifier, context, next)`